 Conservatism is about choice in public schools and breaking up the unholy alliance of teachers' unions with the radical Democratic Socialist Party.

-It's also about free market solutions for health care and yes, protecting pre-existing conditions, in case you were wondering.
+It's also about free market solutions for health care and, yes, protecting pre-existing conditions, in case you were wondering.

-Same with taxes, you know, high taxes prevents investment.
+You know, high taxes prevents investment.

 We believe in safe and secure borders and legal immigration.